hot119119163/ftog/trunk/README.txt

 Source distribution:
 --------------------
-example_project/licenses/	- The related licenses for this distribution. build/    	- Placeholder for built binaries. classes/  	- Placeholder for .class-files conf/    	- Log4j-configuration. lib/     	- Log4j-libraries needed for compilation and execution. script/  	- Ant build script for building the program. src/ftog 	- Java source for the program. src/japa 	- Source for Gesser's Java parser.
+example_project/licenses/	- The related licenses for this distribution. example_project/lib    	- The built jar (ftog.jar) goes here.
+The Log4j-libraries needed
+							for compilation and execution is also stored here. classes/  	- Placeholder for .class-files conf/    	- Log4j-configuration. script/  	- Ant build script for building Flex DTO Generator (ftog). src/ftog 	- Java source for the program. src/japa 	- Source for Gesser's Java parser.